 Endodontics: The Secret to Saving Smiles

-Endodontics or root canal therapy is dentistry that focuses on diseases and injuries of dental pulp, the soft tissues inside a tooth.
-Its purpose is to save a natural tooth and to relieve pain.
+Endodontics, which is commonly known as root canal therapy, is the branch of dentistry that focuses on diseases and injuries of dental pulp, the soft tissues inside every tooth.
+Its purpose is to save a natural tooth, heal infection, and to relieve pain.

 Did you know that more than 14 million teeth receive endodontic treatment each year?
-By choosing endodontic treatment, you are making the decision to keep your natural teeth, giving you the ability to chew, bite, speak, talk, and laugh with confidence for years to come.
+By choosing endodontic treatment, you are making the decision to keep your natural teeth, which is really important as it gives you the ability to…

-Beneath the hard enamel exterior of your tooth, there is a canal that contains pulp – blood vessels, nerves, and connective tissue.
-Because it does most of its work during tooth development, adult teeth are able to survive without pulp by drawing nutrients from surrounding tissues.
-That’s why, when tooth pulp becomes inflamed or infected, often the choice of treatment includes removing the pulp and therefore the infection.
+Beneath the hard enamel exterior of your tooth, there is a canal that contains what we call “pulp” – the soft interior of the tooth.
+Pulp is made up of blood vessels, nerves, and connective tissue.
+Because the pulp does most of its work during tooth development, its job is pretty much done by the time you are an adult.
+That’s why, fortunately, adult teeth can survive just fine without pulp.
+They do this by drawing nutrients from surrounding tissues.
+And that’s why, when tooth pulp becomes inflamed or infected, often the choice of treatment includes removing the remaining pulp and along with it, the infection.

 Reasons for infection and inflammation include:

 - Deep Decay – When many people think of cavities, they think of them as only affecting the surface of a tooth or tooth root.
 But what can happen if the decay is not detected and removed and the resulting damage repaired, is that the decay will continue to spread, reaching the interior of the tooth.
 When it does, the infection begins to involve the nerve and surrounding tissues, causing inflammation, further infection, and pain.